-1) Clarifies that a family receiving CalWORKs, when a child has been removed from the home but the family is still eligible for assistance, can still receive aid even if all children were not removed from the home.
+- 1) Clarifies that a family receiving CalWORKs, when a child has been removed from the home but the family is still eligible for assistance, can still receive aid up to six months or a time period determined by CDSS, even if all children were not removed from the home. - 2) Clarifies that a family receiving CalWORKs, when a child has been removed from the home but the family is still eligible for assistance, can receive still receive aid even if, at the time of removal, the needs of the parent or parents were not included in the grant.